JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ## Findings Summary

-Note: the issues with the *Removed* status is for issues related to the contract `PinLink_staking`, which has been removed from scope because it is being rewritten again from scratch due to the number of high/critical findings found by this audit.
+Note: The issues related to the `PinLink_staking` contract have been marked as "✔️ *Removed*".
+This contract was removed from scope to be rewritten from scratch due to the number of high/critical findings found by this audit.

 | Finding                                                                                                                                                                        | Severity   | Description                                                                                                                                                         | Status |